Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

-The Pittsburgh Pirates, including Ji-Hwan Bae and his .395 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Dylan Dodd and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae and his .415 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Allan Winans and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Braves.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Braves.

 Ji-Hwan Bae Game Info & Props vs. the Braves